-So in terms of the quality of the Astral TR1 Mesh shoes—these are really top notch.
-The materials feel really well put together, and I haven’t seen any seems or glue coming apart.
+So in terms of the quality of the Astral TR1 Mesh shoes—these are really top-notch.
+The materials feel really well put together, and I haven’t seen any seams or glue coming apart.

 In the last 4-ish months I’ve used these predominantly on the dry trails, and only about three times in the water.
 But let me just say- these are much better in the water than on the dry land for sure.

 Before I get too far I wanna give some details about this shoe if you’re not yet familiar.

 Astral makes a handful of different shoe styles for men and women.
 They were originally a life jacket company, so they haven’t gotten too far from their aqua-based roots.

 While they still do that, in 2012 they started making shoes because they couldn’t find river shoes with a good amount of grip.

 I fish, so something I could wear in the water was important, but I hike more, so a comfy trail runner style was also essential.

 The TR1, which is for Trail Runner, is turbo ventilated, ultra-light, and their proprietary sticky G rubber outsoles help you move confidently through dry and wet surfaces.
 That’s according to the website.